oss-specs/specs/README.md

 If you want to run Specs as a service we recommend you use the Docker instructions given below.

 We're trying out continuous delivery on this project so in theory the `master` branch is always stable.
+A demo is available at http://specs.sponte.uk/ , it may take a few seconds to spin up and will not persist data for long.

 ## Development installation instructions